A customer-friendly API does not begin with a pretty schema. It begins with respect for how clients live with the contract every day.

 Non-core work

-- API evolution without mandatory client release.
+- Contract evolution without a mandatory client release.

 Result